venus912/ML-model-Dashboard/docs/README.md

 # How to use
-After booting Rekcurd dashboard, you can manage your [Rekcurd](https://github.com/rekcurd/rekcurd-python) service using dashboard.
+After booting venus912 dashboard, you can manage your [venus912](https://github.com/venus912/venus912-python) service using dashboard.
 If you have a Kubernetes, you can deploy your service to Kubernetes via dashboard.

 ## Top